theHoHsiao/Data_release_Sp4_CB/README.md

 ## Instructions: Running the analysis
 - Install required dependencies (see below).
 - Download the "raw data" from Zenodo and place them in `raw_data/`. `/generate/transform_h5.py` reads the log files and save them to one hdf5-file.
-- Alternatively, download the hdf5-file, 'data.h5', from Zenodo and place it in `tmp_data/`.
+- Alternatively, download the hdf5-file, "data.h5", from Zenodo and place it in `tmp_data/`.
-- Download the 'metadata' from Zenodo and place in `metadata/`.
+- Download the "metadata" from Zenodo and place in `metadata/`.
 - Make
 - Analysis results are saved to `CSVs/`.
 - Figures and Tables can be found in